The virtual fundamental class for the moduli space of surfaces of general type: Moduli stack of covers

 \subsection{The $\lci$ covering Deligne-Mumford stack over s.l.c. surfaces}

 Let $S$ be an s.l.c. surface such that the possible elliptic singularities, cusp and degenerate cusp singularities in $S$ all have embedded dimension $\ge 5$; i.e. they are not l.c.i. singularities.
-Then the argument in Theorem \ref{thm_minimally_elliptic_universal} and Theroem \ref{thm_minimally_elliptic_universal2} constructed the universal abelian cover or the discriminant cover of the singularity germs so that their covers are l.c.i.
+Then the arguments in Theorem \ref{thm_minimally_elliptic_universal2} and Theorem \ref{thm_minimally_elliptic_universal} constructed the universal abelian cover or the discriminant cover of the singularity germs so that their covers are l.c.i.
 The construction only depends on the local analytic structure of the singularity.

 Similar to the construction of index one covering Deligne-Mumford stack $\pi: \SS\to S$, there are only finite singularity germs $(S,0)$ in $S$, such that the corresponding simple elliptic singularities, cusp and degenerate cusp singularities have embedded dimension $\ge 5$ (i.e., not l.c.i.).
 Thus, for each germ singularity, we perform the universal abelian cover or the discriminant cover construction in \S \ref{subsubsec_universal_discriminant} and \S \ref{subsubsec_discriminant}.
-We get another Deligne-Mumford stack
+Thus, we have

+\begin{prop} For any s.l.c. surface $S$ in the KSBA moduli space $M_N$, there is a canonical Deligne-Mumford stack

 with the coarse moduli space $S$ such that $\SS^{\lci}$ only has l.c.i. singularities.
-We call $\SS^{\lci}$ the $\lci$ covering Deligne-Mumford stack of $S$.
-Note that if $[Z/\mu_N]$ is a germ chart of $\SS$, then $\SS^{\lci}$ locally has the germ chart $[\widetilde{S}/D]$, where $D$ is the transformation group of the $\lci$ cover.
+The map $\pi^{\lci}$ has degree one.
+We call $\SS^{\lci}$ the $\lci$ covering Deligne-Mumford stack of $S$. \end{prop} \begin{proof} Let $([Z/\mu_N],0)$ be a singularity germ of the index one covering Deligne-Mumford stack $\SS$.
+Then $\SS^{\lci}$ locally has the germ chart $[\widetilde{S}/G]$, where $G$ is the transformation group of the $\lci$ cover.
 The Deligne-Mumford stack $\SS^{\lci}$ is Gorenstein since $\SS^{\lci}$ only has l.c.i. singularities on each chart.
-Thus, we get a commutative diagram
+The lci cover $\widetilde{S}$ can be constructed in Theorem \ref{thm_minimally_elliptic_universal2}, Lemma \ref{lem_cusp_cover}, Theorem \ref{thm_elliptic_singularity_lci_lifting}, and Remark \ref{rmk_simple_elliptic_lci}.